EOC 10 inch 40 caliber: Spanish Navy

-Army Use
+Army use

 As the First World War settled into trench warfare on the Italian Front, the light field guns that the combatants went to war with were beginning to show their limitations when facing an enemy who was now dug into prepared Alpine positions.
 Indirect fire, interdiction and counter-battery fire emphasized the importance of long-range heavy artillery.
 In order to address the Italian Army's lack of long-range heavy artillery, surplus 254B, 254/40, 305/17, 305/40, and 305/46 naval guns were converted to land use.

-These guns were mounted on the same "De Stefano" carriage for land use and the resulting guns were classified by their size in millimeters 254, their length in calibers 40 and lastly by their carriage type DS which stood for De Stefano or 254/40 DS.
-The De Stefano carriage was a clever, but strange looking monstrosity which looked something like a child's 4-wheeled toy-horse when the gun barrel was elevated.
-The carriage was a large 4-wheeled box-trail design with two non-steerable wheels on the front and two castering wheels at the rear.
+These guns were mounted on the same "De Stefano" carriage for land use and the resulting guns were classified by their size in millimetres 254, their length in calibres 40 and lastly by their carriage type DS which stood for De Stefano or 254/40 DS.
+The De Stefano carriage was a clever, but strange looking monstrosity which looked something like a child's four-wheeled toy-horse when the gun barrel was elevated.
+The carriage was a large four-wheeled box-trail design with two non-steerable wheels on the front and two castering wheels at the rear.
 The wheels were fitted with detachable grousers designed by Major Crispino Bonagente for traction on soft ground and was towed in one piece by a Pavesi-Tolotti artillery tractor.

 When not on the move the grousers were removed and the steel wheels rode on an inclined set of steel rails when in firing position.
 The steel rails were mounted on a firing platform made of wooden beams which allowed the gun 360° of traverse.
 When the gun fired recoil which was not absorbed by the recoil mechanism was transmitted to the wheels and the carriage rolled up the inclined rails and then rolled back into firing position.
 The box trail carriage was tall and wide enough that the breech of the gun was accessible at high angles of elevation without a pit being dug and the gun crew had a bucket and hoist for ammunition handling.